What type of tricks can I train my dog to do?

-As the RSCPA tells us, good training can improve a pup’s quality of life.
+As the RSCPA tells us, good training sessions can improve a pup’s quality of life.
 It can also keep you both active, beat boredom and give you greater control over your pet’s safety when you’re out and about on walkies.

 Before you get on to teaching your puppy (or old dog!) new tricks, you’ll need to get the basics nailed down.
 Remember, even these basic commands are like tricks to your pooch, even though they will be taught primarily for their own safety.

-Having a good grasp of the basic commands means you’ll have a canine that is calmer, happier and well behaved, as the Blue Cross explains.
+Having a good grasp of the basic commands means you’ll have a canine companion that is calmer, happier and well behaved, as the Blue Cross explains.

 Sit – Crucial for when you’re out walking with your dog and you need it to wait on the pavement before crossing.
 It’s also better for your dog to sit when they meet new people, rather than jumping up, especially when being introduced to children.

 Stay – This essential command will help keep your dog out of trouble, either keeping them away from other dogs or stopping them from running into traffic.
-Stay is best taught when your dog is hungry so they really understand the positive reinforcement of the treat when they’ve managed to stay still.

 Come – You must be able to call your dog back to you when you’re out and about, and that means mastering the Come command.
-Expert dog trainer and author Brandon McMillan says that teaching a dog to come to you is easiest after they’ve mastered the skill to stay, so always teach these commands in that order.
+Expert dog trainer and author Brandon McMillan says that teaching a dog to come to you is easiest after they’ve mastered the skill to stay, so always teach your dog these commands in that order.

 No – To be used whenever you want your dog to drop something or be warned away from danger.
 This should make them stop whatever they’re doing immediately.